TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 using his *Divine Awareness* to tell if a creature is lying.
 He knows that the administrators at Hope's Ingress will know whether any creature has arrived here after dying and may know where they are.

+If the players are welcome, they will be given a Mark of Mydaiel to prove that they are safe here.
 ### Temple to Torm

 A large temple to Torm.